Simon-0711/ta_lyrics_sentiment_classification/README.md

 ##### use case 2: The song cannot be found in the DB

-The following image displays the use case wehere a song was not found in Elasticsearch (The song hasn't been analyzed yet)
+The following image displays the use case where a song was not found in Elasticsearch (The song hasn't been analyzed yet)

 <img src="images/architecture_uc_2.png" width="600"/>
 If a user queries for a song, that is not yet in the database, the backend will access the Genius API and search for the song.
 If it can be found, it will scrape for the lyrics.
 AAfter that, the lyrics need to be preprocessed in a preprocessing pipeline, which will be looked at in depth in the following section.
 After the preprocessing, the song then can be analyzed using the CNN of the baseline project.
 After that the result will be stored in Elasticsearch